moocore: Core Algorithms for Multi-Objective Optimization#

 Benchmarks#

 The following plots compare the performance of moocore, pymoo, BoTorch, and jMetalPy.
-Other optimization packages are not included in the comparison because they are based on these packages for the functionality already benchmarked, so they are at least as slow as them.
-For example Xopt uses BoTorch, pysamoo is an extension of pymoo, DESDEO already moocore for hypervolume and other quality metrics, and most of the multi-objective functionality of DEAP is shared by pymoo.
+Other optimization packages are not included in the comparison because they are based on these packages for the functionality benchmarked, so they are at least as slow as them.
+For example Xopt and BoFire use BoTorch, pysamoo is an extension of pymoo, DESDEO already uses moocore for hypervolume and other quality metrics, and most of the multi-objective functionality of DEAP is shared by pymoo.
 We do not compare with the Bayesian optimization toolbox trieste, because it is much slower than BoTorch and too slow to run the benchmarks in a reasonable time.

 Not all packages provide the same functionality.
 For example, pymoo does not provide the epsilon indicator whereas jMetalPy does not provide the IGD+ indicator.
 BoTorch provides neither of them.